How to Watch HGTV Without Cable

 Hulu Live lets you stream HGTV content live so you don’t have to wait to watch the latest episode of “Home Town” or “Property Brothers.”
 Hulu Live also lets you watch content on two screens at the same time and create up to six unique profiles.

 We particularly like this feature since we watch completely different content than our kids.
 When we login to our Hulu profile, it loads up our shows first instead of “Peppa Pig” and “Ducktales,” which our kids see when they login through their profile.
+You can check out our Hulu with Live TV review to get a more in-depth review of the service.

 If you’re on the fence about cutting the cord on your cable contract, try Hulu Live free for 7 days.